The table below lists the (default) ports that each Docker image will listen on.

 nextauth container(s).
 Consult the list of incoming ports for details.

 nextauth-portmap all mappings will need to be set up manually on a reverse proxy (e.g., load balancer).
 The mapping below is only an example of a potential setup.

 |https://api.example.com||nextauth:8888||Optional.
 Opening up the REST API can be a security risk.
 See |

 TLS termination always takes place on the reverse proxy.
 Optionally, a new TLS connection can be set up from the reverse proxy to the

 nextauth:8009) and API (

 nextauth:8888).
-TLS termination has no impact on the security of the authentication taking place between the Mobile SDK and the NAS, which is completely independent of the usage of TLS.
+TLS termination has no impact on the security of the authentication taking place between the Mobile SDK and the NS, which is completely independent of the usage of TLS.